The uniquely focused advertising channel for Ireland's IFS industry and EU27 Cross Border Financial Services

-Finance Dublin is the industry journal dedicated to Ireland's financial services industry, one of the principal export pillars of Ireland's economy.
-It informs and updates readers each month on the companies, decisionmakers and views of the thought leaders working in Ireland's financial services industry, one of the most dynamic and successsful financial centres in the world.
+Finance Dublin is the industry journal dedicated to Ireland's financial services industry, a principal export pillar of Ireland's economy, the fastest growing in Western Europe, in many respects on account of its fast growing IFS industry.
+Independent of the industry and Government, it provides a 'fourth estate' to the Irish IFS industry, and the European and global forces driving it.
+It informs and updates readers on the companies, decisionmakers and views of the thought leaders working in the global cross border financial services industry.
 Finance Dublin is available in both print, online on epaper and in html.

 Digital and print advertising in Finance Dublin